Read our latest case study

 A Closing Note

-If you're building an itinerary and want a second opinion on a specific combination (whether two tasting menus on consecutive nights makes sense, whether a particular night is right for Night Rooster vs. Peggy's, whether a 6-person group can be hosted well at Syrco BASÈ on a Wednesday) most of the partner restaurants on this list (Locavore NXT, Nusantara, Night Rooster, Herbivore, Solea, Peggy's Brass Knuckles) have responsive booking teams via Revasi and will tell you honestly whether a request is workable.
+If you're building an itinerary and want a second opinion on a specific combination (whether two tasting menus on consecutive nights makes sense, whether a 6-person group can be hosted well at Syrco BASÈ on a Wednesday, whether Rayjin Ubud or Kagemusha is the better call for a Japanese night) the partner restaurants on this list (Locavore NXT, Nusantara, Night Rooster, Locavore To Go) have responsive booking teams via Revasi and will tell you honestly whether a request is workable.

 Eat well in Ubud.
 There are very few places in Southeast Asia where this much serious cooking is happening in a 15-minute drive radius, and the best response to that is to take advantage of it while it's still here.